-Due to the volume of entries and time it takes to properly review and judge them, paper and website entries are judged “off-site”.
+Due to the volume of entries and time it takes to properly review and judge them, paper entries are judged “off-site”.
 Entries are sent to the History Center where they are sent out to judges who have around two weeks to judge a set of entries and decide with their judge partner the entries that advance to the next round of competition.
-Fore more information, visit the papers and websites page.
+Fore more information, visit the papers page.

 What should my student bring to the regional competition?

 Students should bring their project (exhibit board, documentary, performance props/costumes) as well as four copies of their process paper and four copies of their annotated bibliography.
 Since there is down time, it is suggested they also bring homework, games, etc., to occupy time between their judging slot and the awards ceremony.

 My child’s school doesn’t do History Day.
 How do I register?

 We encourage students to do History Day even if their school does not participate.
 If there are no other students at the school participating, parents should contact History Day staff to let them know, and parents can enroll as a “home school” type entry.
 If other students at the school are also participating without the assistance of a teacher, we recommend you contact the student's social studies teacher or media specialist to inquire if they might be willing to act as the students' mentor for the project.
 The mentoring teacher would then enroll.